shine8888/crypto-app/README.md

   6. Your Investment: Display all tokens that you invested: current balances.
 You can also filter the token you want.
   7. Login and Logout

-Because I am kind of busy with my projects in current company, so I quickly setup project with Backend(Typescript) and Frontend(ReactJs).
+Because I am kind of busy with projects in current company, so I just have a quick setup project with Backend(Typescript) and Frontend(ReactJs).

 For more details about how it works, you can check in the front-end and back-end README files.